Randallflagg19/TableBooker/README.md

 - how to implement real-world auth flows (access + refresh tokens, logout invalidation)
 - how to move from manual testing to structured automated tests

-It reflects real backend engineering challenges rather than isolated features.
+It reflects backend engineering challenges rather than isolated toy features.

 ## What I Learned